Veralee225/Quiz-app/README.md

 # Quiz-app
 A task was given to build a responsive quiz app at the Start.Ng Internship.
-I used Html, Css and Javascript to build it.
+Html, Css and Javascript was used to build it.

 Live Site - https://veralee225.github.io/Quiz-app/